 Do you remember the times when you could only find Mac games at Apple Stores?
 It was generally on the bottom rack, where the boxes would just sit there and gather dust.

-Nowadays, you can download Mac games from nearly every digital store out there.
+Nowadays, you can download them from nearly every digital store out there.
 If it offers Windows games, it probably offers Mac games too.
 Hell, you can even find free Mac games downloads when you know where to look.

-The top stores to download games for mac
+The top places where to download games for Mac

 I can count at least 15 different alternatives from the top of my head.
 Having options is good, but it’s easy to get lost.
-This comparison table with the best Mac games stores should help:
+This comparison table should help:

 |Store||Catalog size||Free Demos||DRM Protection||Top Feature|